DHTMLX/docs-suite/docs/form/api/checkbox/checkbox_destructor_method.md

 # destructor()

-@short: removes a checkbox instance and releases the occupied resources
+@short: removes a Checkbox instance and releases the occupied resources

 @signature: {'destructor(): void;'}